PascalBod/embedded-systems-for-ML/README.md

 ### What to do before going through the presentation

-If ypou want to use FreeRTOS:
+If you want to use FreeRTOS:

 1. Create a [Simplicity Studio VM](https://github.com/PascalBod/lm-efr32-simplicityStudio)
 2. Get an EFR32xG24 Dev Kit (see the link provided in the *Hardware* section above.